Frequently Asked Questions About COVID-19 Testing at Complete Health Partners

-At this time visits for both PCR and antibody testing for COVID-19 are covered by all major insurance companies and Medicare.
+At this time visits for both PCR and antibody testing for COVID-19 are covered by major insurance companies and Medicare.
 Most insurance companies have waived cost-sharing (copays) for COVID-19 as part of the Families First Coronavirus Response Act (FFCRA), however we encourage you to check with your specific plan as this may change at the discretion of the insurance company.
 Please click here to see the insurance plans we accept.
 Please make sure to check with your insurance company to ensure that your individual plan is in network with our Providers

 For those without insurance, the cost of a COVID-19 visit with our medical providers is $100 and the tests are currently covered by government funding.

 Our team holds the safety of our patients and staff in the highest regard.
 We prioritize all cleaning, air filtration and masking precautions to ensure our clinics are safe and comfortable for patients with any illnesses or injury during this unprecedented time.
 In order to best protect everyone, we encourage patients with symptoms of COVID-19 to visit one of our curbside testing locations in West Nashville or Hendersonville, however we do perform COVID-19 tests at all of our clinic locations.
 Patients who visit Complete Health Partners curbside testing locations are seen and evaluated curbside from their vehicle by an urgent care provider to determine the best course of action for evaluation and treatment of their symptoms or exposure.
 While we provide curbside service for our testing, we are not a community drive through testing site, but rather a visit with a healthcare provider.
 Signs and symptoms of COVID-19 can be the same as signs of other concerning medical conditions such as heart attacks, pulmonary embolisms, and other respiratory illnesses.
 Every patient’s care is unique and your urgent care provider will work with you to determine your testing needs.
 Should more in-depth evaluation such as a chest x-ray or EKG, be warranted, you will be brought into the clinic via a separate entrance.